King's College Hospital: Location

 On the opposite side of the A215 (Denmark Hill) is the Maudsley psychiatric hospital, which has close links with King's.
 The Institute of Psychiatry is nearby and many doctors at King's collaborate with their academic colleagues in carrying out research in conditions such as Parkinson's disease and Motor neurone disease.
 The Denmark Hill Campus of King's College London is also on Denmark Hill although the main Strand campus is further along the 68 bus route at Aldwych.
 The nearest railway station is Denmark Hill railway station.

 Media

-The hospital was featured in Channel 4's documentary 24 Hours in A&E from 11 May 2011 to 16 June 2014.
-The documentary focuses on the hospital's accident and emergency department and is filmed using 70 different cameras strategically placed to capture the workings of the department without interference.
+The hospital features in Channel 4's award winning documentary 24 Hours in A&E. The documentary focuses on the hospital's accident and emergency department and is filmed using 70 different cameras strategically placed to capture the workings of the department without interference.

-It was also featured in Louis Theroux's 2016 documentary Drinking to Oblivion.
+It was also the setting for Louis Theroux's 2016 documentary Drinking to Oblivion.